 What you will find are the necessary cables, the remote, a power adapter, spacers, everything you need to wall mount the device, the warranty details and more.

-All you need to do is to locate the correct corresponding ports on the back of both devices or to enable Bluetooth and follow through with the connections by either plugging the cables into the right ports or pairing the two devices.
+All you need to do is to locate the correct corresponding ports on the back of both devices or to enable wireless and follow through with the connections by either plugging the cables into the right ports or pairing the two devices.
 It doesn’t get much easier than that.
 You can go from unboxing to listening in a matter of minutes.

-The convenience of Bluetooth is also considered as well as the well thought-out design.
+The convenience of wireless is also considered as well as the well thought-out design.
 You won’t miss out on the bass tones, thanks to the built-in sub all for a very affordable price.
 For the value this soundbar offers, our team believes it’s more than worth your money.

 Yamaha SR-C20A Review Conclusion

-At the end of our Yamaha SR-C20A review, our team will leave you with a simple takeaway: the soundbar is priced very affordably, it is a great option for limited household spaces that still crave for a home theater, and it is best for those who like bass without the bulky external sub.
+At the end of our Yamaha SR-C20A evaluation, our team will leave you with a simple takeaway: the soundbar is priced very affordably, it is a great option for limited household spaces that still crave for a home theater, and it is best for those who like bass without the bulky external sub.

 The Yamaha soundbar comes with many benefits such as Clear Voice which is the enhancement that improves speech to bring you a much more accurate relay, virtual surrounding sound through DTS Virtual:X, and different sound modes to ensure optimal performance from the soundbar regardless of the type of content.